There are a huge range of evergreen plants for pots to consider – but which options are right for you and your garden?

 - Tsuga (Hemlocks)

-It is a popular option to grow these small coniferous trees in containers surrounded by other evergreen perennials and ground cover/ trailing plants to create entire landscapes in miniature.
-Of course they can also be used to add formal structure and symmetry to a space.
-They can also work well when placed along a boundary to increase the privacy in a garden, or as part of a wind break planting scheme.
+Of course they can also be used to add formal structure and symmetry to a space, while they can also work well when placed along a boundary to increase the privacy in a garden, or as part of a windbreak planting scheme.

 - Arbutus unedo (strawberry tree)